Heart attack and acute coronary syndrome

 A heart attack (myocardial infarction) occurs when blood flow to the heart muscle is blocked, and tissue death occurs from loss of oxygen, severely damaging a portion of the heart.

 Coronary artery disease causes nearly all heart attacks.
-Coronary artery disease is the end result of a complex process called atherosclerosis (commonly called "hardening of the arteries").
-This causes blockage of arteries (ischemia) and prevents oxygen-rich blood from reaching the heart.
+Coronary artery disease is the end result of a complex process called atherosclerosis.
+This is the narrowing of arteries by fat deposits called plaque that causes blockage of arteries (ischemia) and prevents oxygen-rich blood from reaching the heart.